rasponicc/rasponicc.github.io/_posts/2020-1-6-Creative codind and hardware.md

 ```
 ![Random-bubbles](/assets/bubbles.jpg)

-Instead of the no of circles depending on a fixes value (i<100), I wanted them to change based on some real time inputs.
+Instead of the number of circles depending on a fixes value (i<100), I wanted them to change based on some real time inputs.
 So I hooked up a potentiometer and using it's input's tried to  control the bubbles.

 First, I had to figure out a way to make the Arduino communicate with processing.
 This was done using the serial library.
 I was able to display the potentiometer values in the console in Processing.
 Next based on that value I wanted the bubbles to appear and dissapear.